semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### Secrets

+A `secret` is a bucket that stores environment variables and files.
 You can consider a `secret` as a place where you can store your sensitive data.

 Each `secret` is associated with a single organization.
 In other words, a `secret` belongs to an organization.
 In order to use a specific `secret` you